San Francisco DA under fire after pedestrians killed

 “We cannot let opponents of a more fair and just criminal legal system exploit this loss-of-life to convince others that the system we’ve long relied upon is the best we can do,” he said.

 The San Francisco Chronicle reported Tuesday that the District Attorney’s office, under Boudin’s leadership, dismissed previous criminal strikes against McAlister and agreed to the five years he had already served for a 2015 robbery.
-The district attorney’s office did not respond to questions about the agreement.
+Marshall said the district attorney’s office “reviewed the case carefully, including substantial mitigation presented.”

 Boudin, 40, was barely a year old when his radical, antiwar parents participated in a botched robbery that killed two police officers and a security guard in New York.
 They were sentenced to lengthy prison terms, and Boudin has spoken openly about experiencing metal detectors and collect phone calls to talk to his mom and dad.

-Supporters of police reform celebrated his win as part of a broader movement to end harsh incarceration sentences in favor of more meaningful remedies that address poverty and addiction.
+Supporters of police reform celebrated his win as part of a broader movement to end harsh incarceration sentences in favor of more meaningful remedies that address poverty, systemic racism and addiction.
 But that hasn’t eased fears of people who say that San Francisco is too lax on repeat offenders.

 On Tuesday’s public radio program, a caller challenged Boudin’s commitment to solving crime, including burglaries.